lightning-devs/sales-engine/README.md

 ## Statements

 - Search the keyword entered by the user in the main local stores
-- Will return the results provided by the stores in an unified view
+- Will return the results provided by the stores in a unified view
 - Will allow the user to add the results to a "Selection List" for further comparison
 - Provides a direct link to the product in the store
 - Allows the user select the stores in which search for it's product